-In recent years, "Adaptive Surfing," which allows individuals with disabilities to enjoy surfing, has been gaining global attention.
+In recent years, "Adaptive Surfing," which allows people with disabilities to enjoy surfing, has been gaining global attention.

-This article introduces the basics of adaptive surfing, achievements in international competitions, and more.
+This article introduces the basics of adaptive surfing and the achievements of international competitions.

-We will also delve into why it's gaining attention and the mechanisms that allow people with disabilities to enjoy it, highlighting its appeal.
+We will also delve into why it is gaining attention and how it allows people with disabilities to enjoy it, highlighting its appeal.

 Why not try practicing adaptive surfing instead of just watching it?

-For more detailed information on barrier-free marine sports and beaches that can be enjoyed by people with disabilities, check out the following article.
+We also provide detailed explanations of barrier-free marine sports and beaches that people with disabilities can enjoy in the following article.

 Reference: